AngelaYuStat/SCoRES/README.md

 `groups = "use"`.
 Use `fitted` to specify the object for SCB estimation.
 If `fitted = TRUE`, `SCoRES::SCB_functional_outcome` will construct the SCB for the fitted mean outcome function.
-If `fitted = FALSE`, `SCoRES::SCB_functional_outcome` will construct the SCB for the fitted parameter function.
-Use `est_mean` to specify the point estimate for constructing SCB.
-If `est_mean = TRUE`, `SCoRES::SCB_functional_outcome` will estimate the simultaneous confidence bands for fitted mean outcome function.
-If `est_mean = FALSE`, `SCoRES::SCB_functional_outcome` will estimate the simultaneous confidence bands for sample mean.
+If `fitted = FALSE`,

 Here, we estimated SCBs using both options seperately for the mean outcome Y(t) of user’s group: